Galactic-Programming/larachat-ai/README.md

 Available models (all FREE!):

-- `llama-3.3-70b-versatile` - **Recommended**: Best overall, fast, versatile
+- `llama-3.3-70b-versatile` - **Recommended**: Best overall, fast, versatile (131K context)
-- `llama-3.1-70b-versatile` - Great for coding and analysis
-- `llama3-groq-70b-8192-tool-use-preview` - Optimized for function calling
-- `mixtral-8x7b-32768` - Ultra-fast with large context window
+- `llama-3.1-8b-instant` - Ultra-fast responses, lightweight (131K context)

-- `gemma2-9b-it` - Lightweight and fast
+**Note:** As of November 2025, only these 2 Groq models are currently working.
+Many others have been deprecated.

 ## 📝 Development Workflow